 1) Monthly fellowship meetings where fellows meet with each other and members of the New York Theatre Workshop community to discuss craft, aesthetics, and artistic development;

-2) Access to rehearsal space and an opportunity to share work-in-progress with our Artistic staff and entire fellowship cohort;
+2) Access to rehearsal space and an opportunity to share work-in-progress with the NYTW Artistic staff and entire fellowship cohort;

-3) Mentorship from our Artistic Staff and contemporary theatre artists;
+3) Mentorship from the NYTW Artistic Staff, and connections with contemporary theatre artists from our community;

-4) An invitation to participate in the artistic life of the theater by attending staff meetings, developmental readings, dress rehearsals, and other special events;
+4) An invitation to participate in the artistic life of the theater by attending staff meetings, developmental readings, dress rehearsals, community gatherings and other NYTW special events;

 The 2050 Fellowship supports generative artists who author or direct work.
-We think broadly about what this means—sometimes playwrights, sometimes directors, sometimes solo performers creating their own work.
+NYTW thinks broadly about what this means—sometimes it’s a playwright, sometimes it’s a director, sometimes it’s a solo performer creating their own work.
 We strive to have a balance of playwrights and directors in the cohort, and ask applicants to identify their main area of practice as well as any other fields where they identify.
 We recognize that many artists are multi-hyphenate, working with many artistic practices, and provide great latitude in how fellows choose to work.

 Artists who will be enrolled in a full time educational institution (either undergraduate or graduate studies) for the duration of the fellowship year will not be considered.
 We encourage you to apply during your final year of school to partake in the fellowship upon graduation.